Western Lacrosse Association

-The Western Lacrosse Association (WLA) is a men's Senior A box lacrosse sanctioned by the Canadian Lacrosse Association.
-It consists of seven teams, based in cities throughout southwestern British Columbia.
-Each year, the playoff teams battle for the right to compete against the Major Series Lacrosse champion for the Mann Cup every September.
-The championship is hosted alternately between Ontario and British Columbia every year.
+The Western Lacrosse Association (WLA) is a men's Senior A box lacrosse league with seven teams in British Columbia.
+The playoff championship team each season advances to the play against the Major Series Lacrosse champions for the Mann Cup.
+The championship is hosted alternately between Ontario and British Columbia each year.

-The calibre of lacrosse in the WLA is very high, as the majority of its players also play in the National Lacrosse League during the winter months, while the WLA schedule runs from mid-May to August.

 The teams

 The league consists of the following teams: